-- Using family members, members of the clergy, and politicians as recommenders is strongly discouraged.
+- Using family members, members of the clergy, and politicians as contacts is strongly discouraged.
 Not only are their comments less relevant to your academic qualifications, they can actually be detrimental to your case.

-- Your recommenders are busy.
+- Your contacts are busy.
 Start asking for recommendations early in your senior year, with plenty of time before your deadline.
-This typically means you need to be lining up recommenders in the early fall of one year if you plan to attend graduate school in the fall of the next year.
+This typically means you need to be lining them up in the early fall of one year if you plan to attend graduate school in the fall of the next year.
 Most programs will not begin to review your application until your file is complete, and they most likely will not review it at all if anything is late—so start early!

-- Even if you plan to take a year or so off after graduation or defer your admission to graduate school, go ahead and get the letters while your recommenders are still accessible to you and you are fresh on their minds.
+- Even if you plan to take a year or so off after graduation or defer your admission to graduate school, go ahead and get the letters while your contacts are still accessible to you and you are fresh on their minds.
 Check out Interfolio–a credential management service–for an easy way to manage your letters of recommendation.

-- Schedule an appointment with each potential recommender to sit and talk about how your chosen program aligns with your career goals and why you think you are a good candidate.
+- Schedule an appointment with each potential individual to sit and talk about how your chosen program aligns with your career goals and why you think you are a good candidate.
 This just may spark their memory about some positive things they can write about you.

 - Be sure to give them the list of schools you are applying to, instructions for sending the letter, the recommendation form (if the desired program requires it), the deadline for receipt of the letters, your contact information if they should need to reach you, and any pertinent information that will help them write an appropriate letter.
 You might include your personal statement and resume to help jog their memories.